carlsborg/dust/README.md

 TBD

-### Install
+### Installation Troubleshooting

-**Install:**

-The python cryptography package now pulls in a boatload of deps, so the install is bit cumbersome:
+If pip install fails on the cryptography libs (needed for ssh), then manually install these deps:

 **Ubuntu:**
 ```